bbauska/Anti-Project-2025/README.md

 USCG personnel who were dismissed from service for refusing to take the COVID-19 ‘vaccine,’ with time in service credited — 157 — 2025 Presidential Transition Project to such returnees.
 These two steps could be foundational for any improvements in the recruiting process.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Secret Service</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 called on USSS to keep visitor logs for anywhere the president works or resides.
+<p>Project 2025 called on USSS to keep visitor logs for anywhere the president works or resides.
 “USSS should keep visitor logs for all facilities where the President works or resides.
 The Biden Administration has evaded such transparency with President Biden spending a historic amount of time for a President at his Delaware residence.
 This has left the American people in the dark as to who is influencing the highest levels of their own government.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended that all USSS agents stationed outside of Washington, DC be transferred to work in ICE field offices.
+<p>Project 2025 recommended that all USSS agents stationed outside of Washington, DC be
+transferred to work in ICE field offices.
 “USSS should transfer to the Department of Justice and Department of the Treasury all investigations that are not related to its protective function.
 It should begin the logistical operation of closing all field offices throughout the country and internationally to the extent